Orizian-Labs/ArtiFact-Tag-Schema/README.md

 ## Navigating the Complexity: AI-Assisted Content

 AI-assisted content, where human creativity collaborates with machine power, is an exciting frontier in digital production.
 However, this combination makes it even more crucial to provide a transparent view of the creation process.
-The 'ArtiFact Tag' will disclose the methods for machine utilization in AI-assisted content clearly indicating on what extent the machine has been involved in the process through the Machine Intervention property.
+The 'ArtiFact Tag' will disclose the methods for machine utilization in AI-assisted content clearly indicating on what extent the machine has been involved in the process.
 This will help audiences appreciate the unique blend of human ingenuity and machine efficiency.

 ## Why Transparency Matters